 Patience is the Key

 How to make multilingual relationships work in Japan if you’re impatient?
-Well, it won’t, patience is virtue in a relationship.
+Well, it won’t, patience is a virtue in a relationship.

 Languages can be very difficult to learn, especially if the grammar they use is different from your own.
 On top of that, understanding context and etymology make it even more challenging.
 What could make it worse, you ask?